wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 **It is not uncommon to forget about repudiation issues**.

-**Repudiation** is the problem of someone denying an action.
+**Repudiation** is the issue of someone denying that they performed a certain action.
 How can you proof or disproof someone indeed updated a machine learning model in production for instance?

 ### Perturbation Attacks